HeavyMedl/HowToJavaScript/README.md

         callback : DOMUtils.jQueryLoaded
     }
 	```
 We append the script (which has the asynchronous attribute) and when it loads,  jQuery as a module *exports* a **global variable** called `jQuery` and the short hand version, `$`.
 The `<script>`'s *event listener* `onload` calls our function, `jQueryLoaded`.
 We've modified our callback function `jQueryLoaded` to test for the existence of the global variable `jQuery`.
-If the object, `jQuery` exists, we're safe to load our dependent scripts!
+If the object `jQuery` exists, we're safe to load our dependent scripts!
 Thus we make another call to `loadAssets` to bring in our Twitter Bootstrap JavaScript.
 You should no longer get any dependency errors stemming from Bootstrap in the console.
 Our scripts are ready to rock.

 A quick note about global variables from w3schools: A variable declared outside a function, becomes GLOBAL.
 A global variable has global scope: All scripts and functions on a web page can access it.